Patrick de Radiguès

-Patrick de Radiguès was born in Leuven, Belgium on 25 July 1956 and now based in Monaco.
+Patrick Marie Jean Colette Ghislain de Radiguès de Chennevière was born in Leuven, Belgium on 25 July 1956 and now based in Monaco.
 He started his racing cars and motorcycles competing at Le Mans.
 He started sailing world at the 36 years old and liked the adventure of short handed offshore.
 He was lucky to survive the 2000 Vendee Globe accident in which he was knocked unconscious and the boat washed up ashore.